ietf-wg-aipref/wg-materials/interim-25-10/minutes.md

 * No (0)
 * No opinion (0)

-#### Poll: I (personally) have the interest and availability to participate for the next six months, provided it is productive
+#### Poll: I (personally) have the interest and availability to participate for the next twelve months, provided it is productive

 Total Participants: 44
 * Yes (26)